 It's a Good Idea to Evaluate Soil Conditions First

 Before fertilizing your shrubs or trees, the best starting point is a soil test.
-Soil tests are inexpensive, typically about $10, but they can provide a lot of valuable information.
-Your Local Extension Service might provide soil testing services.
+Soil tests are done to determine soil pH and essential nutrient levels.
+Most nursery and garden centers sell testing kits or you can buy a soil testing kit online here.
+Your Local Extension Service might provide soil testing services as well.
 Construction, and many other factors, often result in soils that differ from one home landscape to the next, or even from the front yard to the backyard.
-A good general rule of thumb is, if the soil looks significantly different in color or texture, it is probably also very different in fertility as well.

 Determining what fertilizer to use can be an overwhelming task.
 Which formulation do you need for your particular situation?
 Should you get the bag of 10-10-10 or 16-4-8, go with a specially formulated Shrub & Tree fertilzer, or should I look for something organic?

 It may seem a little confusing, but you can figure it out.
 When selecting a fertilizer, the first question to answer is, "What analysis do I need?"
 The analysis is the three large numbers you see on every fertilizer label, such as 12-6-6 or 10-10-10 or 6-2-0.
 These numbers represent the percentage (by weight) of the three major nutrients required for healthy plant growth.
 These three major elements are always in the same order: Nitrogen-Phosphorus-Potassium (N-P-K).
 Each of these nutrients affects plant growth differently.